- Polymer rheology (ionomers and hydrogen bonding polymers)

 The research interests/efforts of Professor Hatzikiriakos include an integrated study of the paste extrusion process of polytetrafluoroethylene (PTFE) and other polymers (UHMWPE, PEEK), metals and metal oxides.
 Relevant tests for the rheological characterization of complex materials such as PTFE paste is of primary interest.
 Other areas of interest include experimental and computational studies of polymer processing operations such as film blowing, film casting, pipe extrusion, profile extrusion, blow molding, thermoforming and embossing.

-Professor Hatzikiriakos and his students have published over 240 papers in journals and conference proceedings.
+Professor Hatzikiriakos and his students have published over 240 papers.
 He has edited a book entitled Polymer Processing Instabilities: Understanding and Control (Marcel Dekker).
 His group is actively collaborating with the University of Crete and the National Technical University of Athens.
 Professor Hatzikiriakos also serves as an expert witness in polymer patent litigation and dispute and as a consulting engineer to the polymer industry.

 § T. Tomkovic, E. Mitsoulis and S.G.
 Hatzikiriakos, “Contraction Flow of Ionomers,” J. Non-Newtonain Fluid Mech., In press (2018).